vphantom/bwt/README.md

 #### PrefixVarint

 An alternative variable-length encoding for unsigned integers that eliminates loops and most bit shifts compared to LEB128.
 The first byte's prefix determines how many additional bytes follow.
 PrefixVarint encodes 64-bit values in at most 9 bytes (vs 10 for LEB128) and is more CPU-efficient due to its branching structure instead of loops.
-The first byte determines the integer size based on its prefix pattern.
 Any data bits in the first byte represent the least significant bits, with additional bytes following in little-endian order.

 **Decoding table:**